What is Marketing Attribution?

 Marketers use multiple marketing channels and have a lot of data available to them.
 As a result, marketers no longer have to “hope” for the right audience to engage with their campaigns or content.
 To stay ahead of the curve, marketers have to generate channel-specific content and use the right channels to get the best ROI on their marketing spend.
 By using marketing attribution, powered by analytics, you ensure you generate quality leads and choose channels that your audience spends time in.

 Customers (especially B2B customers) seldom, if ever, purchase products or services after visiting a website for the first time.
-There are usually multiple steps that a potential customer takes before making a decision to sign a contract.
+Customers interact with brands across various touchpoints before making a purchase decision or signing a contract.
 As a result, multiple channels are necessary for that final purchase.

 Standard marketing attribution models are mathematical frameworks that use data to help attribute conversions to marketing channels.
-Best in class marketing attribution software also incorporates sales, product, and partner signals in order to create a fuller picture–which is key to getting cross-functional sign off on attribution.
-Both methods provide valuable insights that marketers can use to further fine-tune and develop their campaigns.
+Best-in-class marketing attribution software also incorporates sales, product, and partner signals to create a fuller picture–which is key to getting cross-functional sign-off on attribution.
+Both methods provide valuable insights marketers can use to further fine-tune and develop their campaigns.
 Without knowing what channels work for you and in what capacity, a marketing campaign’s impact can be severely limited.

 Marketing attribution models can be divided into two classes: single-touch and multi-touch models.